kshep92/bolt/README.md

 Not a few things:

-1. The `@Path` annotation: This indicates the URL at which you can access this controller
+1. The `@Route` annotation: This indicates the URL at which you can access this controller
 2. Each controller must extend the Controller class
 3. The `@Route` annotation: This tells Bolt to treat this method as a request handler